linagora/hublin/README.md

         git clone https://ci.open-paas.org/stash/scm/meet/meetings.git

+2. Install and configure MongoDB

+You must install mongoDB.
+We suggest you to use mongoDB version 2.6.5.

+        echo 'deb http://downloads-distro.mongodb.org/repo/debian-sysvinit dist 10gen' | tee /etc/apt/sources.list.d/mongodb.list
+        apt-get install -y mongodb-org=2.6.5 mongodb-org-server=2.6.5 mongodb-org-shell=2.6.5 mongodb-org-mongos=2.6.5 mongodb-org-tools=2.6.5
+        service mongod start

-2. install node.js
+3. install node.js

+Please note that your version of node.js must be greater than version 0.10.28 but less than or equal to 0.10.36.
+We highly recommend that you use [nvm](https://github.com/creationix/nvm) to install a specific version of node.

+4. Install Redis

+        apt-get install redis-server

+5. Copy the sample db.json configuration file and adapt it to your need (especially the mongodb URL if you do not use default parameters from step 2)

+        cp config/db.json.sample config/db.json

-3. install the npm dependencies
+6. Install the npm dependencies (as an administrator)

         npm install -g mocha grunt-cli bower karma-cli

-4. Go into the project directory and install project dependencies
+7. Go into the project directory and install project dependencies

         cd meetings
         npm install